Key staff and trustees

 Rachel first worked for the Trust in 2006 to provide maternity cover and re-joined the organisation permanently in 2009.
 She is a qualified accountant and has previously worked in the public and housing sectors.
 She is responsible for all areas of finance including budget setting and cash flow forecasting, pay roll, and internal reporting and statutory accounts, as well as office administration and customer service standards.
 Rachel lives in Rock Ferry and has two young children.
 She is a keen swimmer and is heavily involved with her local church.

-Katherine Lynch, Heritage Manager
+Katherine Lynch, Director of Heritage